 A careful reading of this text will show, I believe, that it cannot be relied on to support the garrison-troop theory of the Philistine settlement in Canaan.
 Note first the text states the Philistines "were made ashes,"12 not that they were taken captive.
 It was other Sea People - the Sherden and the Weshesh - who were taken captive, according to the papyrus.
 Moreover, as the reliefs at Medinet Habu illustrate and the Papyrus Harris I reports, these captives were bound and taken to Egypt where they were settled in "strongholds."
 Note that the strongholds were in Egypt.
 Thus Itamar Singer is incorrect when he states that "the text is not explicit with regards to the location of these strongholds."

 Egyptian P.R.
 Portraits of captured Philistines, referred to in Egyptian as Peleset, cover the walls of the Medinet Habu temple.
-At right in the photo, a Philistine prisoner is shown with his hands bound.
+At left in the photo, a Philistine prisoner is shown with his hands bound.
 He is part of a procession of captives above whose heads a hieroglyphic text (not shown in this photo) reads, "The words spoken by the fallen ones of Peleset, 'Give us the breath for our nostrils thou king, son of Amon.'"

 Many scholars have accepted Ramesses III's claims of victory against the Sea Peoples and have theorized that he subsequently allowed them to settle in Canaan under his tutelage.
 But a careful reading of Ramesses' pronouncements is inconsistent with this scenario.
 Author Wood argues that Ramesses was engaging in formulaic boasting and that the Sea Peoples came to Canaan not as vassals of pharaoh but as conquerors.